 • Due to security considerations, the maximum allowed bag size is 40 x 40 x 20 cm (7.9 x 7.9 x 15.7 inches).
 No onsite storage facilities are available for bags of this size or larger.

 • A ramp from the street level makes Sainte Chapelle's groundfloor wheelchair accessible.
-During weekdays, the first floor chapel with the magnicent stained glass is accessible by elevator in the adjacent Palais de Justice.
-We have not been able to determine if access is available during the evening when concerts take place.
+During weekdays and during evening concerts, the first floor chapel with the magnicent stained glass is accessible by elevator in the adjacent Palais de Justice.

-• If you have mobility or balance issues, please be aware that there are no hand rails on parts of the circular marble staircase from the ground floor up to the first floor where the chapel containing the magnificent stained glass windows is located.
-In some places, the marble stairs are worn, making the height and surface of the steps somewhat uneven and more difficult to navigate, especially in the areas without railings.
+• If you have mobility, vertigo, or balance issues, please be aware that although the entire circular marble staircase leading up to the first-floor chapel (33 steps!) from the ground floor now has a continuous (ie, no gaps) railing from bottom to top, the railing is only along one side.
+In some places, the marble stairs are worn, making the height and surface of the steps somewhat uneven and more difficult to navigate.
+Although it's not the narrowest, steepest, or scariest medieval spiral staircase we've ever encountered, you may want to strongly consider taking the elevator if you have any concerns.

 This is Saint Chapelle's ground floor - here, you'll see fleurs de lis (symbol of French royalty) on the ceiling